tektoncd/pipeline/docs/pipelineruns.md

 You can specify `Parameters` that you want to pass to the `Pipeline` during execution, including different values of the same parameter for different `Tasks` in the `Pipeline`.

+You must specify all the `Parameters` that the `Pipeline` expects.

+You can pass in extra `Parameters` if needed depending on your use cases.
+An example use case is when your CI system autogenerates `PipelineRuns` and it has `Parameters` it wants to provide to all `PipelineRuns`.
+Because you can pass in extra `Parameters`, you don't have to go through the complexity of checking each `Pipeline` and providing only the required params.

 For example:

 ```yaml